-Cost and maintenance levels of timber vs uPVC windows
+Cost and Maintenance Levels of Timber vs uPVC Sash Windows

-When it’s time to replace your windows, you’ll want to make the best decision in terms of cost and subsequent maintenance levels.
-These two factors are intrinsically linked, as windows which require lots of maintenance will end up costing you more in the long term.
+When it’s time to replace your sash windows, you’ll want to make the best decision in terms of cost and subsequent maintenance levels.
+These two factors are intrinsically linked, as windows that require lots of maintenance will end up costing you more in the long term.
 To help you make a fully informed decision, here are some general things to consider when choosing your replacement windows and how best to maintain your existing windows.

-There are many factors which affect the lifespan of a window.
-Weather exposure, quality of installation, and frequency of maintenance will all play a part.
-The biggest factor, however, is the material your windows are made from.
-Your new windows will probably be made from uPVC, timber or aluminium.
-The cost and maintenance levels vary greatly between the three options.
-The type of window you choose for your home will ultimately depend on your personal preferences, expectations and the type of property you live in.
+There are many factors that affect the lifespan of a window.
+Weather exposure, the quality of installation, and frequency of maintenance will all play a part.
+The biggest factor, however, is the material your sash windows are made from.
+Your existing windows will probably be made from timber, steel, or ageing uPVC and aluminium, with the cost and maintenance levels of each material varying greatly.

-If you decide that uPVC windows are the best choice for your home, you’ll want to keep them in the best possible condition for as long as possible.
+If you decide that uPVC sash windows are the best choice for your home, you’ll want to keep them in the best possible condition for as long as possible.
 When properly cared for, uPVC windows have a life span of several decades.
 Alongside the occasional cleaning with warm water mentioned above, there are a few other things that you can do to keep your uPVC windows working at their optimum level.
 This includes oiling twice a year to aid with the opening and closing of the windows.

-If you’re planning to replace your windows in the near future, the Rose Collection uPVC sash windows could be the perfect choice for you.
-If you’d like to find out more about our suite of high performing windows call 01234 712 657 or send us a message online.
+If you’re planning to replace your ageing windows in the near future, the Rose Collection uPVC sash windows could be the perfect choice for you.
+If you’d like to find out more about our suite of high performing windows call 01234 712 657 or send us a message online through our contact form.

 Categories: uPVC Sash Windows